MarcioJales/Memlay/README.md

 # Memlay
 MEMory LAYout Parser

-"memlay" prints the memory application's layout (i.e. text, data, heap and stack segments) in the beginning of its execution and in a given breakpoint.
+"memlay" prints the memory application's layout (i.e. text, data, heap and stack segments) in a given breakpoint of execution.

-IMPLEMENTATION ON PROGRESS

 Ready for one breakpoint analysis.

+Implementation of more breakpoints on progress.

 # Usage
 memlay \<breakpoint\> \<executable\> \<args\>